yannick42/hearts/README.md

 install **gcloud** (to deploy)

 ## Launch locally
-install **http-server** globally :
+install **http-server** globally with `npm run install-frontend`

-`npm i http-server -g`
+run `npm run front`, then we should see the static site on *http://localhost:8080*

 ## github
-generate a ssh public/private key to then add github.com settings
+generate a ssh public/private key that we should then add to github.com settings

 `ssh-keygen -t rsa -C "your_email@example.com"`